nielsmaerten/gluco-check/CONTRIBUTING.md

 ### gluco-check-action

-This action is built using [Google Actions Builder] and exported to YAML files using the [`gactions` CLI].
+This action is built using [Google Actions Builder] and exported to YAML files using the [`gactions`] CLI.
 Using these YAML files, the CLI can also redeploy the entire action back to Google Cloud.

 There are 2 ways to invoke the Action: